OPS-E2E-PPE/VBA-Docs/api/Outlook.Inspector.SetCurrentFormPage.md

 ## Remarks

-You can use  **SetCurrentFormPage** to display a form region by specifying the **[InternalName](Outlook.FormRegion.InternalName.md)** property of the form region, if the form region is an a separate, replace, or replace-all form region.
+Use **SetCurrentFormPage** to display a form region by specifying the **[InternalName](Outlook.FormRegion.InternalName.md)** property of the form region, if the form region is an a separate, replace, or replace-all form region.

 ## Example

 This Visual Basic for Applications (VBA) example uses the **SetCurrentFormPage** method to show the **All Fields** page of the currently open item.
 If an error occurs, Outlook will display a message box to the user.

 ```vb